 This style reflected a modular system very similar to ones he had seen In Japan during his war years.
 The module of the tatami mat, 955m by 1.91m, forms the basis for much of historic Japanese architecture.

 Esther McCoy, famed LA.
-Architectural historian, considers Cal Straub “the father of California post and beam architecture” because of this innovation and his influence through its dissemination during practically a decade of published works consistently in Sunset Magazine, most with images by famed Architectural Photographer Julies Shulman.
+Architectural historian, considers Cal Straub “the father of California post and beam architecture” because of this innovation and his influence through its dissemination during practically a decade of nearly monthly, published works in Sunset Magazine, most with images by famed Architectural Photographer Julies Shulman.

 Brandow House 1953, Photo by Julius Shulman